Driver crashes into two cars before vehicle struck by train at Kenosha railroad tracks; no injuries

 “So, no one was injured by the train when it came by,” Fonk said late Wednesday, citing a summary of the incident.
 Occupants of the two other cars involved in the earlier crashes also were not injured, he said.

-Fonk said the driver of the vehicle struck by the train apparently tried to "squeeze through" the stopped cars before traveling onto the tracks.
-The vehicle then became stuck stuck on the tracks.
+Fonk said the driver of the vehicle that was struck by the train apparently tried to "squeeze through" the stopped cars before traveling onto the tracks.
+The vehicle then became stuck on the tracks.

 The operator of the vehicle was cited, however, no detailed information on the charges were immediately available, he said.